sfazliddinov385/sfazliddinov385/README.md

 ## `▸ 01 ·` ABOUT

 I'm a Computer Science senior at **Southern New Hampshire University** concentrating in Data Analytics, graduating May 2026.
-This Fall I'll be starting my **M.S. in Cybersecurity at Georgia Tech** (OMSCY, Information Security track).
+This Fall I'll be starting my **M.S. in Cybersecurity at Georgia Tech** ( Information Security track).

 My focus is blue team security operations: detection engineering, SIEM tuning, incident response, and threat hunting.
 I'm preparing to step into a **SOC Tier 1 Analyst** role, and I spend most of my time building home labs, writing detection rules, and documenting the work end to end.